Netflix/falcor/model.md

 JSON Graph allows metadata to be attached to values to control how they are handled by the Model.
 For example, metadata can be attached to values to control how long values stay in the Model cache and indicate whether one value is a more recent version of another value.
 For more information see [Sentinel Metadata](#Sentinel-Metadata).

 One issue is that JavaScript value types do not preserve any metadata attached to them when they are serialized as JSON:

-(Example of creating a JavaScript number, attaching an "$expires" property to it, and then Json stringifying it)

 ~~~js
 var number = 4;